heubergen/yt-movie-collection/README.md

 * Made sql queries due to mysql escape more secure (http://stackoverflow.com/questions/60174/how-can-i-prevent-sql-injection-in-php?rq=1)
 * User OAuth from API (waiting for V2) (as sync for list)
 * Add hamburger menu to list for enhance options
-* Add this variable with other numbers in various lists files to different the loading list!
 ## Temp